wvanderp/GoldDiggersLog/sessions/Session 1.md

 [[Galadriel i sael|Galadriel]] destroys the bat on the strings with a critical role

-[[Isona]] tries to slash with her short sword and kills the last bat
+[[Isona Silverspeak|Isona]] tries to slash with her short sword and kills the last bat

 *end of combat*